darinsecurity/Fission/README.md

 </p>

-All expressions are evaluated in proper PEMDAS order
+All expressions are evaluated in proper order in alignment with Wolfram Alpha:
 ```
 >>> 2*4+2
 10